Why inocorrect treatment could be fatal!

 There is ongoing research about this issue by Dr P.W.
 Christopherson at Auburn University.
 At the moment Akitas with these laboratory findings in USA can participate by sending Dr Christopherson one tube EDTA (purple top) blood and some well-made blood smear slides.
 No ice packs are needed; it just needs to be packed so that the tube and the slides don’t break.
 Dr Christopherson is currently researching what forms might be needed to send samples by mail from other countries so they clear customs.
 We will post updates soon as we know more.

-Samples can be send to this address:
+Samples can be sent to this address:

 166 Greene Hall